ajcwebdev/ryan-gpt/done/2023/2023-01-21-solidjs-in-react-reconciling-disparate-worlds-part-02.md

 coverImage: "https://i.ytimg.com/vi/p9pwHyM5Z98/maxresdefault.jpg"
 ---

+## Episode Description

+A far-ranging four-and-a-half-hour discussion contrasting React’s top-down rendering and SolidJS’s fine-grained reactivity, touching on advanced compiler tricks, state management, streaming, and audience Q&A.

+## Episode Summary

+Spanning 4.5 hours, this extensive broadcast examines React and SolidJS at multiple levels—covering everything from basic component rendering patterns to cutting-edge compiler transformations.
+Early in the conversation, the speaker presents simple examples like interval-based counters, contrasting how React’s re-renders differ from Solid’s single-run setups.
+Midway, the focus expands to deeper topics such as immutability, nested data, and bridging the gap between React’s top-down updates and Solid’s fine-grained signals.
+The host emphasizes real-world scenarios, delving into shared references, external state libraries, and how advanced streaming techniques can supercharge performance.
+Later, the discussion navigates broader framework ecosystems, referencing Svelte and Vue’s compiler approaches, along with new server-first designs in Remix and Solid Start.
+Throughout, the speaker underscores practical concerns like debugging complexities and potential pitfalls when mixing fundamentally different patterns.
+A lively final Q&A ties everything together, spanning micro frontends, the impact of economic shifts on open-source contributions, and potential avenues for next-generation frameworks.
+By session’s end, the stream offers a sweeping perspective on modern JavaScript development, balancing pragmatism and innovation in everything from data fetching to partial hydration.

+## Chapters

 ### 02:06:00 - Large Tables, Nested State, and Real Use Cases

 Expanding on benchmarks, the speaker references real enterprises dealing with multi-thousand-row tables or real-time data dashboards.
 Immense data volumes can stress a top-down re-render system, encouraging devs to adopt memoization or sub-component segmentation.
 In Solid, local signals often suffice because updates remain narrow.